UK-Export-Finance/dtfs2/gef-ui/README.md

-# gef-ui
+# GEF-UI 🌐

-UI for GEF (General Export Facility).
-Uses the /gef endpoints in portal-api to send and receive data.
+The **GEF-UI** is the user interface for the General Export Facility (GEF) product.
+It interacts with the `/gef` endpoints in the `portal-api` to send and receive data.

-## Prerequisite
+## Prerequisite 🛠️

-Make sure you have an `.env`.
-Use `.env.sample` as a base.
-Some sensitive variables need to be shared from the team.
+Before running the GEF-UI locally, make sure you have an `.env` file.
+You can use the `.env.sample` as a base.
+Some sensitive variables may need to be shared within the team.

-## Running locally
+## Running locally 🏃

+To run the GEF-UI locally, follow these steps:

-1. `docker-compose up`
+1. Execute `docker-compose up`.
-2. Visit http://localhost in your browser
+2. Visit http://localhost in your web browser.

-Note: no port number is used due to reverse-proxy.
+Note that no port number is specified in the URL due to the reverse proxy.

-Alternatively, every service can be started from the root directory (`docker-compose up`).
+Alternatively, you can start all services from the root directory using `docker-compose up`.

-## Login credentials
+## Login credentials 🔑

-See mock users: utils/mock-data-loader/portal/users.js
+For testing purposes, you can find mock user credentials in the `utils/mock-data-loader/portal/users.js` file.

-## Testing
+## Testing 🧪

 ### **Run a UI test suite**

+To run the entire UI test suite, use the following command:

 ```shell
 npm run test
 ```

-### **Run a single UI test **
+### **Run a single UI test**

+To run a specific UI test, specify the path to the test file like this:

 ```shell
 npm run test /path/to/file.test.js